-We recommend at least Ubuntu 20.04 LTS (x64) for build environment.
-The arm64/AArch64 Ubuntu and other Linux distributions should also work fine, provided that the necessary tools and libraries can be installed.
+A relatively recent Linux distribution is recommended for building RMM.
+We have performed tests using Ubuntu 18.04 LTS (64-bit) but other distributions should also work fine as a base, provided that the necessary tools and libraries can be installed.